nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-2/index.md

 To calculate the start address of a given row, take the screen base address ($0400 or $0800), add $0080 for each row, and then if the result is past the end of the screen ($07FF or $0BFF) then subtract $03D8 to get the the next interleaved group of rows.

+Even though there's no multiplication instruction on the 6502, multiplying by 128 is easy using a shift.

 ## Main Loop